swabianinstruments/TimeTagger-FPGALink-Reference/target/opalkelly-xem8320-qsfp/README.md

 # current_run -implementation [get_runs impl_1]
 # puts "Successfully created project ${project_name}!"
-Successfully created project xem8320-timetagger-fpgalink-reference!
+Successfully created project xem8320-qsfp-timetagger-fpgalink-reference!
 # exit
 INFO: [Common 17-206] Exiting Vivado [..]
 ```

 The FPGA bitstream can be built from within Vivado by opening the generated
-project file (`xem8320-timetagger-fpgalink-reference.xpr`), or by running `make
+project file (`xem8320-qsfp-timetagger-fpgalink-reference.xpr`), or by running `make
-all` instead of or after `make project`.
+all` instead of `make project`.
 It will be located under
-`xem8320-timetagger-fpgalink-reference.runs/impl_1/xem8320_reference.bit`.
+`xem8320-qsfp-timetagger-fpgalink-reference.runs/impl_1/xem8320_reference_qsfp.bit`.

 Once built, the bitstream can be programmed onto the FPGA either via a
 compatible JTAG-adapter (such as the Xilinx Platform Cable II), or using the